davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.9.7 =

+* Fix to formatting on the YouTube Toastmasters screen.
+* Added "Other" category to list of Path / Manual types

 = 3.9.5 =